DGCK81LNN/DGCK81LNN/README.md

 This is the English version of my homepage: <https://dgck81lnn.github.io/home>.
 That page features images while this README has more links.

-# 👋 Hello, I'm DGCK81LNN, an ordinary Chinese senior high school student.
+# 👋 Hello, I'm DGCK81LNN, an ordinary Chinese senior middle school student.

 ## My interests are...